Iranian Revolution: Iranian coup d'état and US influence

 On 15 August 1953 a coup d'état was initiated to remove Mosaddegh, with the support of the United States, the United Kingdom and most of the Shia clergy.
 The Shah fled to Italy when the initial coup attempt on August 15 failed, but returned after a successful second attempt on August 19.
 Mosaddegh was removed from power and put under house arrest, while lieutenant general Fazlollah Zahedi was appointed as new Prime Minister by the Shah.
 The sovereign, who was mainly seen as a figurehead at the time, eventually managed to break free from the shackles of the Iranian elites and impose himself as an autocratic reformist ruler.

 The coup reinstated Mohammad Reza Pahlavi as an absolute monarch and significantly increased United States influence over Iran.
 Economically, American firms gained considerable control over Iranian oil production, with US companies taking around 40 percent of the profits.
 Politically, Iran acted as a counterweight to the Soviet Union and aligned closely with the Western Bloc.
-Additionally, the US provided the Shah both the funds and the training for SAVAK, Iran’s infamous secret police, with CIA assistance.
+Additionally, the US provided the Shah both the funds and the training for SAVAK, Iran's infamous secret police, with CIA assistance.

-By the late 1960s and early 1970s, with the US increasingly involved in the Vietnam War and unable to maintain its interests globally, it adopted the Nixon Doctrine, effectively shifting the burden of regional security to allied states.
-Iran under the Shah, became "regional policemen" in the Persian Gulf, with Iran’s defense budget increasing around 800 percent over four to five years, as it purchased advanced weaponry from the US.
-This rapid militarization contributed to severe economic instability, including spiraling inflation, mass migration from rural areas to cities, and widespread social disruption.
-At the same time, the Shah’s regime grew increasingly authoritarian; those who spoke out were often arrested or tortured by SAVAK.
-Much of this repression unfolded with little scrutiny or challenge from the US.
-By the late 1970s, popular resistance to the Shah’s rule had reached a breaking point.
+SAVAK's repression unfolded with little scrutiny or challenge from the US.
+By the late 1970s, popular resistance to the Shah's rule had reached a breaking point.